Final Manuscript Preparation Guidelines

 Journal of Mind and Medical Sciences takes into consideration a wider range of articles such as: Editorials, Reviews, Research Articles, Case Presentations and Letters to the Editor.
 All published articles must comply with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (ICMJE), and the Internationally Accepted Ethical Standards for Publication (COPE).
 For details on the structure and content of the paper, please read the Journal Policies and Instructions for Authors presented below.

 Submit your contribution through the online submission system (`Submit Article` button from the left menu) after reading the Instructions for Authors.
 During submission process, authors will be asked to indicate the corresponding category of the article.
-Regardless of the article category, all submitted papers must include the following files: Cover letter (it is mandatory to suggest three potential reviewers), Main document and Conflict of Interest Disclosure Form (which will be uploaded after submitting the Main document, as an additional file).
+Regardless of the article category, all submitted papers must include the following files/ sections: Cover letter (it is mandatory to suggest three potential reviewers), Main document and Conflict of Interest Disclosure Form (which will be uploaded after submitting the Main document, as an additional file).
 Authors who are unable to submit their manuscript due to technical problems should contact the Editorial Office.

 We intend to give quick and reasoned answers to all submitted papers.
 All manuscripts will be reviewed by the Editor(s), by members of the Scientific Council and other external reviewers.
 The final decision will rests to one of the two editors, based on preliminary editorial evaluation (journal profile, compliance with the previous mentioned requirements), on peer-review recommendations, originality of the manuscript, the quality and clarity of the presentation, and editorial priorities (the priority depending on the topic, the category of the article, similar papers that have been previously published, or competing submissions that are already being considered at the time).
 Counterarguments to rejected manuscripts and resubmission of rejected manuscripts are generally omitted.